-Step Points DISCONNECTION/DE-ENERGISATION
+DISCONNECTION/DE-ENERGISATION

 Complete a JSA.
 5 points Check if removal of protective devices will affect essential services.
 1 point Test voltage tester at known LIVE/PROVEN source for correct operation before use.
-2 points Ensure the frame of the equipment is not 'LIVE' by testing between frame/chassis and the known earth/ground point.
+2 points Ensure the frame of the equipment is not 'LIVE' by testing between frame/ chassis and the known earth/ground point.
 NOTE: This test must be performed at least two (2) times whilst the motor is stationery and when running.
 Critical: If this step is not carried out, you will not satisfactorily complete the task Test voltage tester at known LIVE/PROVEN source for correct operation after use.
 Critical: If this step is not carried out, you will not satisfactorily complete the task

-Step Points Record electrical ratings details of appliance (e.g. kW and voltage).
+Step Points Carry out continuity test between the Known/Proven Earth and equipment mount.
+15 points Record electrical ratings details of appliance (e.g. kW and voltage).
 3 points Note and record direction of rotation (DOR) of motor (if applicable).
 3 points Complete details on danger tags (e.g. Name, Signature, Date, Phone no. on the front of the tag and details of the fault on the back of the tag).
 5 points The equipment must also be tested for LIVE by either testing between all conductors including the protective earthing conductor or if a motor by starting it prior to isolating circuit conductors.
 Critical: If this step is not carried out, you will not satisfactorily complete the task Affix danger tags to isolation points (e.g. appliance, isolating switch, switchboard, etc).
 3 points Determine location of appropriate protective device.
 2 points Do not leave exposed LIVE terminals/conductors at switchboard or equipment.
 Critical: If this step is not carried out, you will not satisfactorily complete the task Test voltage tester at known LIVE/PROVEN source for correct operation before use.
-2 points Before touching equipment conductors, test for LIVE: " Test between all conductors at the equipment end.
-Critical: If this step is not carried out, you will not satisfactorily complete the task Test Voltage Tester for correct operation on known LIVE/PROVEN source after using it.
+2 points " Test between all conductors and known earth/ground point.
+(This test also includes testing for LIVE between the protective earthing conductor and the known earth).
+AND " Test between all conductors at the equipment end.
+Critical: If these 2 steps are not carried out, you will not satisfactorily complete the task Test Voltage Tester for correct operation on known LIVE/PROVEN source after using it.
 (Fail only occurs when previous test indicated terminals/conductors were de-energised).
-Critical: If this step is not carried out, you will not satisfactorily complete the task Isolate the protective device by applying lock-dog, danger tag and lock you (the key must be removed from the lock).
+Critical: If this step is not carried out, you will not satisfactorily complete the task Note and record the details of the protective device.
+1 point Isolating the protective device by applying lock-dog, danger tag and lock you (the key must be removed from the lock).
 Critical: If this step is not carried out, you will not satisfactorily complete the task Test voltage tester at known LIVE/PROVEN source for correct operation before use.
-2 points Before touching equipment conductors, test for LIVE: > Test between-all conductors and the known earth/ground point AND > Test between-all conductors at the equipment end.
-Critical: If this step is not carried out, you will not satisfactorily complete the task Test Voltage Tester for correct operation on known LIVE/PROVEN source after using it.
-(Fail only occurs when previous test indicated terminals/conductors were deenergised).
-Critical: If this step is not carried out, you will not satisfactorily complete the task Draw a diagram of disconnection points of all conductors.
-2 points Terminate conductors in approved manner and enclose in junction box.
+2 points Before touching equipment conductors, test for LIVE: " Test between-all conductors and the known earth/ground point AND " Test between-all conductors at the equipment end.
+Critical: If this step is not carried out, you will not Test Voltage Tester for correct operation on known LIVE/PROVEN source after using it.
+Critical: If this step is not carried out, you will not satisfactorily complete the task Note and record the terminal connection details of the equipment.
+1 point Terminate conductors in approved manner and enclose in junction box.
 Cable ends must be fully insulated.
 2 points Affix Danger Tag to terminated conductors enclosed in Junction box.
 3 points Ensure terminated conductors are protected against mechanical damage.
 2 points Clean-up work area and notify personnel.
 1 point